 Temporary seating and greening

-Over October and November we are installing temporary seating and greening to support food and beverage businesses and create an attractive environment for residents, workers and visitors.
-This is taking place on the following streets:
+We have installed temporary seating and greening to support food and beverage businesses to create an attractive environment for workers, visitors and residents on the following streets:

 - Chancery Lane (Carey Street to Southampton Buildings)